[REVEALED] Fruits And Vegetables That Start With I

 Italian Parsley, a herbaceous green, is a versatile ingredient in culinary endeavors.
 Characterized by flat, dark green leaves and a robust flavor, it adds depth to salads, soups, and various dishes.
 Beyond its culinary uses, Italian Parsley also offers a dose of vitamins A and C.

-See also Cheeses That Start With A
+See also [REVEALED] Games That Start With M

 5. Imbe (Garcinia Livingstonei)